 Former Guatemalan soccer head fined $350,000 in FIFA scandal

-NEW YORK (AP) — Brayan Jimenez, a former head of Guatemalan soccer’s governing body, was sentenced Tuesday to time served and fined $350,000 after pleading guilty for his role in the FIFA corruption scandal uncovered by U.S. prosecutors.
+NEW YORK (AP) — Brayan Jimenez, a former head of Guatemalan soccer’s governing body, was sentenced Tuesday to time served and ordered to forfeit $350,000 after pleading guilty for his role in the FIFA corruption scandal uncovered by U.S. prosecutors.

 Jimenez is now subject to two years of supervised release.
 The sentence included a lifetime ban from holding any position in professional soccer — he previously was banned by FIFA.